Niamien Rodolph Amessan

-Rodolph Niamen Amessan (born 27 September 1990), known as Christo, is an Ivorian professional footballer who plays as a winger for Cypriot club Ayia Napa.
+Rodolph Niamen Amessan (born 27 September 1990), known as Christo, is an Ivorian professional footballer who plays as a winger for Alcains.

 Career

 Christo signed for Olhanense, playing in the Campeonato de Portugal, for the 2017–18 season.
 On 23 May 2019, it was announced that Christo had joined ASIL Lysi of the Cypriot Second Division.
 After making seven appearances, he left the club on 2 January 2020 to join Ayia Napa, also in the Second Division.